Mental health services in the Western Cape

 Mental health community outreach in the Western Cape

-There are various outreach initiatives that are done together with psychiatric hospitals in the Western Cape.
+Various outreach initiatives are done together with psychiatric hospitals in the Western Cape.
 These are when mental health professionals, psychiatrists, psychiatry registrars and psychologists provide care at clinics, Regional, District Hospitals and Community Health Centres.
-In addition, the Primary Healthcare (PHC) service, offers mental health services where they:
+Also, the Primary Healthcare (PHC) service, offers mental health services where they:

 - Identify, diagnose and treat common mental health conditions, and